Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Moving on from what you should avoid drinking to what you should turn to instead, if weight maintenance is a priority.

 In this case, vodka should be one of your first go-to drinks, followed by gin, rye whiskey, scotch, bourbon, tequila and brandy.
+These are the healthier alcoholic drinks, in terms of weight loss.

 Why turn to these distilled alcohols first?